APS Off-Peak Hours & Holidays 2026: The Complete Schedule

 Super Off-Peak: 10:00 AM - 3:00 PM (Weekdays)

 These times apply to the Saver Choice Plus plan, which is the most popular APS time-of-use plan and the default for most solar and battery customers.
+If you are comparing APS against SRP, see our APS vs SRP solar rates comparison.

-Complete APS Rate Schedule (Saver Choice Plus, 2026)
+Complete APS rate schedule (Saver Choice Plus, 2026)

 | Time Period | Hours | Days | Summer (May-Oct) | Winter (Nov-Apr) |